praxton74/Diabetic-Detection-System/README.md

 Disease prediction from symptoms.

 Problem Statement:
-1.Classical diagnosis method is a process where the patient has to visit a doctor, undergo various medical test and then come to a conclusion.
+1.Classical diagnosis method is a process where the patient has to visit a doctor, undergo various medical test and then come to a conclusion.\n
 2.This process is very time consuming.

 Our Solution: